 This figure can be an approximation to help you calculate a gross estimate of your Red Hat OpenShift environment size.
 CPU, memory oversubscription, quotas and limits, and other features can be used to further refine this estimate.

-Table 3: VM and hardware sizing questions
+Table 3: Application and instance sizing questions

 How many application instances do you anticipate deploying in each Red Hat OpenShift environment?